Detecting discrete processes with the Epps effect: Simulation Experiments

-\Cref{fig:HPM:a} we see that the flat trade correction ($\times$) over corrects the Hawkes price model with Poisson sampling this time.
+Figure~\ref{fig:HPM} compares the correction methods for (a) Poisson and (b) Hawkes sampling on the Hawkes price model.
+We see that the flat trade correction overcorrects the correlation for both cases.
 This is because the Hawkes price model only jumps to a new price state when an event occurs.
 Moreover, an uptick is likely followed by a down tick due to the mean reverting property.
-This interaction can lead to an amplification of an extended period of flat trades which results in the estimate of \cref{epps:eq:15} being closer to $1$.
-Now this over correction is further amplified in \Cref{fig:HPM:b} with the Hawkes sampling as the above effect suffers further from the longer inter-arrivals for the specific Hawkes sampling used.
-The measured correlation ($+$) from the asynchronous process exhibits a further Epps effect relative to the theoretical synchronous Epps effect (thick line) which is expected.
+This interaction can lead to an amplification of an extended period of flat trades which results in the estimate of the probability of flat trading Eq. \eqref{epps:eq:15} being closer to one.

+The measured correlation from the synchronised process exhibits a further Epps effect relative to the theoretical synchronous Epps effect (thick line) which is expected.
 This difference is naturally attributed towards the asynchronous sampling.

-What is more interesting is that in both \Cref{fig:HPM:a,fig:HPM:b}, the Hayashi-Yoshida estimates (horizontal dashed line) recover the limiting correlation, but the overlap correction ($\circ$) only recovers the limiting correlation in \Cref{fig:HPM:b}.
-The overlap correction at ultra-high frequencies in \Cref{fig:HPM:a} under estimate the limiting correlation and over estimates the synchronous Epps effect.
-This peculiarity is what allows us to discriminate the underlying process as we will see in the next section.
+What is interesting is that in both Figures~\ref{fig:HPM:a} and \ref{fig:HPM:b}, the Hayashi--Yoshida estimates recover the limiting correlation but the overlap correction only recovers the limiting correlation in Figure~\ref{fig:HPM:b}.
+The overlap correction in Figure~\ref{fig:HPM:a} under estimates the limiting correlation and over estimates the synchronous Epps effect.
+This is curious because if we are correcting for asynchrony then we should be recovering the correlation of the theoretical synchronous Epps effect.
+This hints again at the fact that the implicit time scales induced by the choices of observables play an important role in our ability to correct for asynchrony.